 Running this marathon is about more than the distance - it's about facing fear

-Jamie's heart ‘stopped for four minutes' after sudden asthma attack in 2021.
+Jamie's heart ‘stopped for four minutes' after a sudden asthma attack in 2021.
 On the 5th anniversary of this life-changing event, he’s running the Edinburgh Marathon to raise money for Asthma + Lung UK.
 Here he tells us about it.

-I’ve had asthma my whole life and I’ve always carried a blue inhaler around with me.
-I’d never had an asthma attack before but my trigger was always hay fever so my breathing got worse in summer.
+I’ve had asthma my whole life, and I’ve always carried a blue inhaler around with me.
+I’d never had an asthma attack before, but my trigger was always hay fever, so my breathing got worse in summer.

 I'd never been properly taught about my asthma

-But I started to feel light headed and couldn't get much breath at all.
-I was really dizzy and I could feel myself slipping out of consciousness.
+But I started to feel lightheaded and couldn't get much breath at all.
+I was really dizzy, and I could feel myself slipping out of consciousness.
 The last thing I remember was an ambulance coming down the driveway.
-My heart stopped for four minutes and they performed CPR.
+My heart stopped for four minutes, and they performed CPR.

 I learned so much about asthma through the experience

-The doctors were absolutely incredible and I learned more about asthma in those few days in the hospital than I ever had before.
+The doctors were absolutely incredible, and I learned more about asthma in those few days in the hospital than I ever had before.
 I realised I’d never properly been taught about the severity of the condition and how it could be controlled.
 I’d relied on my reliever inhaler and wasn’t using anything preventative.
-It was such a simple fix - just a puff of an inhaler every night and every morning, could have prevented this from happening.
+It was such a simple fix - just a puff of an inhaler every night and every morning could have prevented this from happening.

-I got stronger physically but my fear held me back
+I got stronger physically, but my fear held me back

 When I eventually started running again, it wasn’t straightforward.
 Even as my body got stronger, my mind held me back.
-I reached a point where I physically could go further but mentally, the fear of becoming breathless wouldn’t let me push past it.
+I reached a point where I physically could go further, but mentally, the fear of becoming breathless wouldn’t let me push past it.
 Every hard breath reminded me of what I’d been through.

-As time has gone on, the anxiety has lessened and I’m feeling fitter than I did 10 years ago when I was mis-managing my asthma and being over prescribed the reliever inhaler.
+As time has gone on, the anxiety has lessened, and I’m feeling fitter than I did 10 years ago when I was mis-managing my asthma and being over-prescribed the reliever inhaler.

-Now I'm facing my fear head on and not letting asthma limit me
+Now I'm facing my fear head-on and not letting asthma limit me

 Take on a challenge for lung health